Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Results

+In this section, we examine transmission spectra and light curves of the helium 1083~nm triplet based on our models with varying stellar winds.
 The nature of stellar wind and planet wind interactions has been the subject of a number of recent hydrodynamic and magnetohydrodynamic simulation efforts \citep[e.g.][]{StoneProga2009,Cohen2011,Bisikalo2013,Matsakos2015,Christie2016,Shaikhislamov2016,Carroll-Nellenback2017,Villarreal2018,Bharati2019,DaleyYates2019,Debrecht2019,Khodachenko2019,McCann2019,Wang2020a,Wang2020b,Harbach2020,Carolan2021, Villarreal2021}.
 As we will highlight, several characteristic regimes of global morphology emerge as the relative ram pressure $(\rho v^2)$ of these winds is varied \citep[for example, see figure 13 of][]{Matsakos2015}.
 Winds that begin subsonic near the surfaces of both objects become supersonic as they expand.
 The wind interaction region is therefore defined by bow shocks that are shaped by the ram pressures of the superimposed winds.